-50+ Mayors Sign Pact To Reduce Greenhouse Gas Emissions
+Dozens Of Mayors Sign Pact To Reduce Greenhouse Gas Emissions

 Obama pointed to rising sea levels, worsening droughts and storms and rising global temperatures as irrefutable evidence that the climate is changing.

 "Miami already floods on sunny days," Obama said.
-"Western cities across North American are dealing with longer and harsher wild fire seasons.
+"Western cities across North American are dealing with longer and harsher wildfire seasons.
 A conveyor belt of some of the strongest hurricanes on record this summer smashed into Houston and Florida and Puerto Rico, and more than two months later, they are still struggling to recover."

-"Obviously we're in an unusual time when the United States is now the only nation on Earth that does not belong to the Paris Agreement," Obama continued.
+"Obviously ,we're in an unusual time when the United States is now the only nation on Earth that does not belong to the Paris Agreement," Obama continued.
 "And that's a difficult position to defend.
 But the good news is that the Paris Agreement was never going to solve the climate crisis on its own.
 It was going to be up to all of us."

 Obama told the told the mayors attending the summit that they are America's new front-line leaders on climate change.
 He said the most important work addressing climate change isn't being done at the level of national leaders but on the ground.